-While not required, many of us add the Seven Symbols of our Faith to our rosaries which may be found as charms on Etsy.
-These charms are: the Sun, the Moon, the Apple, the North Star, the Dove, the Rose and the Fora.
-(The Fora is a equi-distant solar cross where the four rays extend beyond the circle.)
+While not required, many of us add the Five main Symbols of our Faith to our rosaries which may be found as charms on Etsy.
+These are the Apple, the North Star, the Dove, the Rose and the Fora.
+(The Fora is a equi-distant solar cross where the four rays extend beyond the circle.
+A Celtic Knot cross may also be used.)
 If using the Symbol charms, the larger beads are not necessary with the exception of the centerpiece bead.

 How to Make a Janite Mysteries Rosary (5 x septads or sections of seven beads):

 I use a 25 pound test line (fishing line) to string the beads.
 Rosary wire or links may also be used.

 I begin by stringing the first septad.
 String the Apple charm or large bread, followed by three seed beads and seven regular beads.
 Add three more seed beads and that ends the first septad or section.

 Next, place the Star charm or large bread after the last three seed beads.
 After the Star Charm, place three seed beads and the seven regular beads followed by three more seed beads.
 This ends the second septad or section.

 Place the Fora charm or large bead after the last three seed beads followed by three seed beads and seven regular beads.
 Place the last three seed beads and this ends the third septad or section.

 Place the Dove charm or large bead after the last three seed beads followed by three more seed beads and the seven regular beads.
 Place the final three seed beads and the fourth septad or section is complete.